- Respecting Choices Executive Summary

 - System Redesign.
 This includes building an ACP team, designing workflows to test, creating an ACP document, and building storage and retrieval systems.

 - ACP Education and Facilitator Certification.
 Educating staff and certifying Facilitators is crucial to building a competent ACP workforce.

 - Community Engagement.
-Designing materials and strategies that engage (including for diverse populations) and motivate.
+Designing advance care planning tools, materials, and strategies that engage (including for diverse populations) and motivate.